WJLKavanagh/balancing_blog/about.md

 <h1> TODO </h1>

+I will get around to changing this, but for now here's the stub from Hyde.

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>